daddou-ma/buffer-publish/CONTRIBUTING.md

 7. **Run `yarn`**
     * Do this when you're customizing your package, and  whenever you change the dependencies in your package or another.

+**PropTypes and DefaultProps**
+Avoid using defaultProps for anything that's a required prop.

 ## Styling Styleguide 💅
 For our styling we use [styled-components](https://styled-components.com/), an example for a styled component: